oday198/ford-energy-ai-optimizer/README.md

 ---

-*Built as a technical demonstration for the Ford GDIA AI Engineer role.
+*Motivated by Ford's expansion into energy AI, this project was built to deepen hands-on expertise in agentic systems, BESS optimization, and production-grade ML.
 Uses open datasets and public APIs only — no Ford internal data.*